 Chicago Cubs-Pittsburgh Runs

-Cubs fourth.
-Ian Happ singles to right center field.
-Jason Heyward reaches on a fielder's choice to shallow right field.
+Cubs second.
+Kyle Schwarber lines out to right field to Jake Elmore.
+Willson Contreras triples to deep left center field.
+Ian Happ singles to right field.
+Willson Contreras scores.
+Jason Heyward strikes out swinging.
+Nico Hoerner reaches on a fielder's choice to shortstop.
 Ian Happ out at second.
-Nico Hoerner doubles to deep right center field.
-Jason Heyward scores.
-Kyle Hendricks strikes out swinging.
-Anthony Rizzo grounds out to first base to Jose Osuna.

 1 run, 2 hits, 0 errors, 1 left on.
 Cubs 1, Pirates 0.